 But it’s not just about removing bad links—a good backlink analysis can give us the information to learn from the good links so we can replicate their success to build a quality backlink portfolio.
 So don’t think of a backlink analysis as only finding the bad – we enjoy finding the good as well.

 Local SEO, adjusted just right, can be a budget-friendly way to elevate your brand.
-Location-based marketing, for local or national brands looking to test markets, are a crucial part of your grass-roots SEO footprint.
+Location-based marketing, for local or national brands looking to test markets, is a crucial part of your grass-roots SEO footprint.
 From Google maps to Yelp, there is limitless opportunity to capture the ever-growing mobile market of potential customers in your area.

-A schema markup is code your website uses to help search engines deliver more useful information to the user on the other end.
-Think of them like an extended edition of rich snippets (the letters, symbols and numbers that appear below your site’s name on search engines).
+Schema markup is code your website uses to help search engines deliver more useful information to the user on the other end.
+Think of them as an extended edition of rich snippets (the letters, symbols, and numbers that appear below your site’s name on search engines).
 These little codes tell the internet where your visitors are coming from, and help funnel more toward you.

 A clever example of a schema tweak – for instrument lessons.

 Schema markup helps the search engine understand what the information means, not just what it says.
 For example, maybe you own a local deli with a menu on the front page.
 Schema markups can tell search engines that the “BLT” is a menu item and not just random text on the page.

 Schema markups help translate information that ranks well in local search.
 Menus, reviews, and events are all examples of local information a schema markup helps identify.
 The clearer that info is to the search engine, the more likely you are to rank for it in your area.